Hajiyevrehman/AutoML/README.md

-# 🚀 AutoML Pipeline Project
+# 🚀 AutoML Pipeline Project for Classification Task

 This repository showcases an **Automated Machine Learning (AutoML) Pipeline** for a **classification task** (predicting **"Survived"**).
 It is designed to demonstrate end-to-end data science workflow automation, advanced ML techniques, and proficiency with key tools and libraries.